Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Methods

 One assumes that the photons are in their steady state which is determined by

 The solution of this equation results in a coherent state for the cavity

 By considering the coherent state for the cavity, the following effective Hamiltonian for the atoms arises

 For our model, Eq.~(\ref{eq:Hamiltonian}), the effective Hamiltonian is given by the ionic Hubbard model, whose properties we discuss in Sec.~\ref{sec:ionic_hubbard}.
 The value of the staggered potential is $\hbar g\lambda$.
 A common approach is to take the self-consistently determined ground state of the effective Hamiltonian $\hat{H}_\text{eff}$ \cite{RitschEsslinger2013, MivehvarRitsch2021}, which in the following we dub the zero-temperature mean-field method ($T\!=\!0$ MF).
 However, this is an arbitrary choice since any eigenstate of $\hat{H}_\text{eff}$ is a steady state solution of the atomic equations of motion \cite{BezvershenkoRosch2021, TolleHalati2024, HalatiPhD}.
+Thus, in order to determine the contributions of each eigenstate of $\hat{H}_\text{eff}$ to the steady state, one needs to go beyond the mean-field approach.